sumitborhade/Spark/README.md

 	<li>They are again divided in to </li>
 		<ol>
 			<li>Narrow Transformation : Performs an operation of single partition and produces a valid result</li>
-			<li>Wide Transformation: Data requires from other partiotions to get a correct result.
+			<li>Wide Transformation: Data requires from other partitions to get a correct result.
 It requires <b>shuffle/sort exchange</b> to bring logical data together.</li>
 		</ol>

 	<li><b>Lazy evaluations:</b> Transformations are not executed directly.
 Driver reviews the transformations and optimize them before executing action.</li>